 Note.
 Standard scores except where stated otherwise.
-V = verbal; VS = visuo-spatial; STM = short-term memory; WM = working memory.
+V = verbal; VS = visuospatial; STM = short-term memory; WM = working memory; BPVS = British Picture Vocabulary Scale II-Short Form; WORD = Wechsler Objective Reading Dimensions; WOND = Wechsler Objective Numerical Dimensions.

-performance can be unequivocally distinguished, cumulative proportions over a range of values that represent different degrees of severity of low performance are presented.
-For the present purposes, values below one standard deviation from the mean (standard scores <86) are viewed as indicative of mild deficit, with lower scores representing greater degrees of severity (see Gathercole et al., 2006a,b).
-The majority of children scored less than 86 on the verbal and visuo-spatial working memory measures (95% and 71%, respectively).
+below particular cutoff values were calculated (< 81, < 86, < 91, < 96).
+These are shown in Table 2.
+As there is no discrete point at which typical and atypical performance can be unequivocally distinguished, cumulative proportions over a range of values that represent different degrees of severity of low performance are presented.
+For the present purposes, values below 1 SD from the mean (standard scores < 86) are viewed as indicative of mild deficit, with lower scores representing greater degrees of severity (see Gathercole, Alloway, et al., 2006; Gathercole, Lamont, et al., 2006).
+The majority of children scored less than 86 on the verbal and visuospatial working memory measures (95% and 71%, respectively).
 It is unsurprising that such a high proportion received standard scores of less than 86 in verbal working memory as the sample was selected on the basis of low scores on backward digit recall and listening recall; importantly, a substantial proportion (60%) also obtained comparably low scores on the counting recall test of verbal working memory.
-On the short-term memory measures, approximately half of the children achieved scores of less than 86 (52% and 50% in verbal and visuo-spatial short-term memory tasks, respectively).
+On the short-term memory measures, approximately half of the children achieved scores of less than 86 (52% and 50% in verbal and visuospatial short-term memory tasks, respectively).

 The co-occurrence of low scores across different aspects of working memory was also investigated.
-Almost half of the sample (49%) obtained both verbal short-term and verbal working memory scores below 86, and 66% scored below 86 on both verbal and visuo-spatial working memory tests.
-Standard scores below 86 in all four measured aspects of memory were obtained by approximately a quarter (23%) of the sample.
+Almost half of the sample (49%) obtained both verbal short-term and verbal working memory scores below 86, and 66% scored below 86 on both verbal and visuospatial working memory tests.
+Standard scores below 86 in all four measured aspects of memory were obtained by approximately one fourth (23%) of the sample.

-The higher-order factor structure underpinning variations between the different memory measures in children with low working memory was investigated by conducting a principal components analysis on the standard scores for all 12 memory measures, rotated to final solution with a Varimax rotation.
-Three factors emerged with Eigen values
+The higher order factor structure underpinning variations between the different memory measures in children with low working memory was